Educational Sciences and Humanities - PhD

 Compulsory activities to assess the quality and progress of doctoral projects:

-- Assessment of the project description in connection with approval of a revised project and individual education plan (final PhD plan including PhD courses)
+1. Assessment of the project description in connection with a project plan seminar within three months from the start and completion of the final project and education plan (PhD plan including PhD courses)

-- Assessment of the status of the project and/or research process half-way through the work on the thesis, in the form of a mid-term evaluation
+3. Assessment of the status of the project/research process half-way through the dissertation work, in the form of a mid-way evaluation

-The PhD course leader summarises the feedback from the participants on the course and writes a report in collaboration with one of the participating PhD students (representative).
-The PhD administration collects the course reports each semester and describes the results.
-These are presented annually to the doctoral committee.
-The course reports and evaluations form the basis for an annual revision of the PhD portfoplio of courses.
+The PhD course leader summarises the feedback from the participants on the course and writes a report in collaboration with one of the participating PhD students (candidate representative).
+The PhD administration collects the course reports each semester and summarizes the results.
+These are presented annually to the doctoral committee at the faculty.
+These course reports and evaluations form the basis for an annual revision of the PhD portfoplio of courses.

-Within the programme, PhD candidates must normally be represented on the committees that work on issues pertaining to the research training programme.
-In addition, the doctoral committee at the faculty has a representative for the PhD candidates.
+Within the programme, PhD candidates must normally be represented on the committees that work on issues pertaining to the PhD programme.
+In addition, the doctoral committee at the faculty has a representative for the PhD candidates appointed by UiS DC (the doctoral candidates' interest organization at UiS).

-From 2018, the Department of Research and Innovation at the University of Stavanger conducts an annual (online) survey where PhD candidates who have completed their doctoral study are given the opportunity to comment on matters related to general satisfaction, working conditions, academic supervision, research environment, mobility, the research training component and the PhD courses on offer, achievement, motivation, and career plans.
+From 2018, the Department of Research and Innovation at the University of Stavanger conducts an annual (online) survey where PhD candidates who have completed their doctoral education have the opportunity to comment on matters related to general satisfaction, working conditions, academic supervision, research environment, mobility, the research training component and the PhD courses on offer, achievement, motivation, and career plans.
 The candidates also answer questions on whether they have experienced situations that were challenging in terms of research ethics.

 An annual academic report is prepared for the doctoral committee based on these reports, evaluations and assessments.
 A programme report is written every year.